 • links to other distribution platforms like Apple Podcasts if your listeners prefer accessing episodes on a different medium;

 • reasons why they should be listening to your podcast.
-For example, if you have a podcast all about marketing, listeners would probably like to know what makes you an expert
+For example, if you have a podcast all about marketing, listeners would probably like to know what makes you an expert;

 • connection.
 A webpage allows listeners to contact you via email or signup form for a newsletter, or a call-to-action (CTA) piece.
 It is also ultimately better for promotion through your social media channels because it’s better to link to your website than an episode on Apple Podcasts;